MicrosoftDocs/cpp-docs/docs/dotnet/priority-queue-assign-stl-clr.md

  Container adapter to insert.

 ## Remarks
- The member function assigns `right``.get_container()` to the underlying container.
+ The member function assigns `right.get_container()` to the underlying container.
 You use it to change the entire contents of the queue.

 ## Example